 The pandemic abruptly closed dental offices shutting off all revenue streams, creating significant challenges to dental practices.
 Now is the time, before the practice fully reopens, to review your office practices to create a healthy financial business.

-The #1 and most important question: Do you understand the basic key financial terms to successfully run your practice?
+The #1 and most important question: Do you understand the basic key financial terms to successfully run your dental practice?
 Cash flow statements, P&L and balance sheet paint a clear financial picture assuming they are properly prepared, and you can digest them.
 Diligent bookkeeping practices provide knowledge and balance to make sound decisions.

 Do you know the difference between cash flow and profit?
 Managing cash flow is a critical part of managing a business.
 Because so many practices operate with small reserves, the question that they need answered daily is “How many days of cash do I have available?”
 This can be a very difficult answer to reach as practices are procedure driven and challenged with insurance payments and patient payments.